amirg00/Service-Monitor/README.md

-In this mode, the user is asked to enter two dates in which a sampled has occurred, if the sample date entered by the user isn't compatible to any of the samples date, then the software rounds the given time stamps to the closest sample inside a 5 seconds interval.
+In this mode, the user is asked to enter two dates in which a sampled has occurred, if the sample date entered by the user isn't compatible to any of the samples date, then the software rounds the given time stamps to the closest sample among a 5 seconds interval.
 Afterwards, the software compares the two samples and present it to the user.